wesker-albert/kohi-theme-gtk/README.md

 # kohi-theme-gtk

-A dark roasted theme for GTK+ 2/3/4
+A dark roasted theme for GTK+ 2/3

+Intended to be used alongside a tiling windows manager, without window titlebars.
+Thus, some decorations may be missing.

 ## Installation